zasdfgbnm/TorchSnooper/README.md

 RuntimeError: Expected object of backend CPU but got backend CUDA for argument #2 'mask'
 ```

 What is the problem?
 Let's snoop it!
-Decorate your function with `torchsnooper.snoop()`:
+Decorate our function with `torchsnooper.snoop()`:

 ```python
 import torch